aslambaba/Endurance-project/readme.md

-### Deploy on Surge !!
+### Deploy on Netlify !!
-- aslambaba-endurance-project.surge.sh
+- aslambaba-endurance-project.netlify.app

 ### Using Languages
 - HTML5